laughingbiscuit/ct/README.md

 ### To-do

-- accept values on the parameter for automated jobs
+- accept values as parameters for automated jobs